BillyKalfus/acadia/README.md

 ### Installation

-Install the Python library using the standard `setuptools` install script:
+Install the Python library using the standard `distutils` install script:

 ```
 python3 setup.py install